 It also enjoys a reputation for contemporary music.
 Christchurch-based Flying Nun records, formed in 1981, produced recordings from Dunedin bands such as The Clean, the Verlaines, Sneaky Feelings, the Stones and the Chills.
-The idea of a ‘Dunedin sound’ was born, ‘typically marked by the use of droning or jangling guitars, indistinct vocals and often copious quantities of reverberation’.
+The distinctive ‘Dunedin sound’ was ‘typically marked by the use of droning or jangling guitars, indistinct vocals and often copious quantities of reverberation’.
 1 Dunedin songwriters and bands continued to contribute to the national and international music scene in the 2010s.

 The revival of the fortunes of Ngāi Tahu since the 1990s has led to a variety of publications about New Zealand’s southernmost Māori population.
 Scholars such as Atholl Anderson have analysed the demography and anthropology of Ngāi Tahu through time.

 Rugby was first played in Otago in the early 1870s.
 Its heyday was the late 1930s and 1940s, when the Ranfurly Shield was held by either Otago or Southland for 15 years.
 Otago’s triumphs were strongly associated with the innovative coaching of ‘Young Vic’ Cavanagh.

 The high point of the southern rugby year was the annual Southland–Otago match, which attracted tens of thousands of supporters to Carisbrook in Caversham to cheer for either the blue and gold (Otago) or maroon (Southland).

 North Otago’s rugby union became a separate entity in 1927.
 In the 2010s its team played in the Heartland championship, and was part of the catchment for the lower South Island Highlanders franchise in the Super 15 international competition.